Paras-245/notes/bitten tech course/module 1 (Introduction)/5_Who are Hackers.md

 ## Who is hacker :
-- use his skills to get unauthorized access by
+- use his skills to get unauthorized access by using some tools and techniques